PHOTO: Michigan State coach Mel Tucker.

 “If you show no ability, or an inability, to have control and stewardship over your franchise, it is going to prevent other African Americans from getting those positions in the future.
 It’s a damn shame some players – not most, not all – but a few players don’t think about that.”

-Michigan State’s suspended players, who are Black, didn’t think about that.
+It’s a damn shame Michigan State’s eight suspended players, who are Black, didn’t understand that.

 Why make race part of this story?
 In cases like this one, I recall what PBS award-winning documentary filmmaker Ken Burns told me as an answer to a question: “Race is central to our story.
 Race.
 Race.
 Race.
 A lot of people don’t like that and don’t want to hear about it.”

-Meanwhile, Michigan coach Jim Harbaugh slyly and cynically gained control of the narrative.
+Meanwhile, Michigan coach Jim Harbaugh cunningly gained control of the narrative.

 Harbaugh knows he can use that on the recruiting trail against his rival as a scare tactic with parents.